jennifer-dickinson/Simple-API/README.md

     npm start

-Check the program is running by submitting a `GET` request to `localhost:8000/`.
+curl -X GET "localhost:8000/data"Check the program is running by submitting a `GET` request to `localhost:8000/`.

     curl -X GET "localhost:8000/"